flame-opensource/threaded.js/README.md

 ThreadExecutor.setBeatTime(16);

 new Thread(function() {
-  // With Thread.innerfunctionsisolation = true, this won't block
+  // With Thread.innerfunctionsisolation = true or thread.isolateInnerFunctions(true), this won't block
   function heavyCalculation() {
     let total = 0;
     for (let i = 0; i < 1000000; i++) {